Skip to main content

 Deliveries of goods made by plane on the Madrid-Paris route are subject to Spanish VAT when the transport begins in Madrid, and are not subject to the tax when it begins in Paris.

-Intra-Community distance sales originating in another member state will be understood to be carried out in the territory of application of the Tax when said territory is the place of arrival of the shipment or transport to the customer.
+Intra-Community distance sales originating in another Member State will be deemed to have been made in the territory of application of the Tax when said territory is the place of arrival of the shipment or transport to the customer.

-1. Intra-Community distance sales originating in another member state and destined for the territory of application of the Tax will not be deemed to have been carried out in said territory when the following requirements are simultaneously met:
+1. Intra-Community distance sales originating in another Member State and destined for the territory of application of the Tax will not be deemed to have been made in said territory when the following requirements are met simultaneously:

-• That they are carried out by an entrepreneur or professional acting as such established only in another Member State because they have the headquarters of their economic activity or their only permanent establishment or establishments in the Community.
+• That they are carried out by a businessman or professional acting as such established solely in another Member State because he has the headquarters of his economic activity or his only permanent establishment or establishments in the Community there.

-2. Intra-Community distance sales, originating in another member state and destined for the territory of application of the Tax, whose object is goods subject to excise taxes and whose recipients are persons whose intra-Community acquisitions of goods are not subject to them under Article 14 of the LIVA, will be understood in any case to be carried out in the territory of application of the Tax.
+2. Intra-Community distance sales, originating in another Member State and destined for the territory of application of the Tax, which have as their object goods subject to special taxes and whose recipients are the persons whose intra-Community acquisitions of goods are not subject to them under Article 14 of the LIVA, will in all cases be deemed to have been made in the territory of application of the Tax.

-Intra-Community distance sales originating in the territory of application of the Tax will be deemed to have been carried out in this territory when the following requirements are simultaneously met:
+Intra-Community distance sales originating in the territory of application of the Tax will be deemed to have been made in this territory when the following requirements are met simultaneously:

-1. That are carried out by a businessman or professional established only in the territory of application of the Tax.
+1. That they are carried out by a businessman or professional established solely in the territory of application of the Tax.

 However:

-1. Intra-Community distance sales originating in the territory of application of the Tax that have as their object goods subject to special tax and whose recipients are persons or entities whose intra-Community acquisitions of goods are not subject to application in the member state of destination of the equivalent provision. to article 14 of the LIVA, will not be understood in any case to be carried out in the territory of application of the Tax.
+1. Intra-Community distance sales originating in the territory of application of the Tax, which have as their object goods subject to special tax and whose recipients are the persons or entities whose intra-Community acquisitions of goods are not subject to the application in the Member State of destination of the provision equivalent to article 14 of the LIVA, will in no case be understood to have been made in the territory of application of the Tax.

-2. Intra-Community distance sales originating in the territory of application of the Tax and which are taxed in accordance with the special regime for used goods, will in all cases be understood to have been carried out in said territory.
+2. Intra-Community distance sales originating in the territory of application of the Tax and taxed in accordance with the special regime for used goods shall in all cases be deemed to have been made in said territory.

 8. Distance sales of imported goods.

-Depending on the importing member state, distance sales of imported goods will be located in the territory of application of the tax:
+Depending on the Member State of import, distance sales of imported goods will be located in the territory of application of the tax:

-1. If the import occurs in another Member State, when the territory of application of the tax is the place of arrival of the shipment or transport.
+1. If the import takes place in another Member State, when the territory of application of the tax is the place of arrival of the shipment or transport.

-2. If the import occurs in the territory of application of the Tax, when the Value Added Tax of said sales is declared through the special regime of Title IX, Chapter XI, Section 4 of the LIVA.
+2. If the import takes place in the territory of application of the Tax, when the Value Added Tax is declared on said sales through the special regime of Title IX, Chapter XI, Section 4 of the LIVA.
 (Import Regime).

 Member State of import should be understood as the Member State in which the taxable event of importation occurred for VAT purposes.